expo/expo-github-action/README.md

 > Never hardcode `expo-token` or `expo-password` in your workflow, use [secrets][link-actions-secrets] to store them.

+> Using `latest` for `eas-version` is recommened, you should always have the latest version of this CLI installed.

 ## Example workflows

 Before you dive into the workflow examples, you should know the basics of GitHub Actions.